Joseph Tsai

-Joseph Tsai (蔡崇信 (Chhòa Chông-sìn); born January 1964) is a Taiwanese-Canadian billionaire businessman, lawyer, and philanthropist.
-He is a co-founder and executive vice chairman of the Chinese multinational technology company Alibaba Group and owns the Brooklyn Nets of the American National Basketball Association (NBA), the New York Liberty of the Women’s National Basketball Association (WNBA), the San Diego Seals of the National Lacrosse League, and has interests in several other professional sports franchises.
-Tsai holds Hong Kong and Canadian passports.
-Tsai's net worth is estimated to be US$8.1 billion.
+Joseph Chung-Hsin Tsai (蔡崇信 (Chhòa Chông-sìn); born January 1964) is a Taiwanese-Canadian billionaire business magnate, lawyer, and philanthropist.
+He is a co-founder and chairman of the Chinese multinational technology company Alibaba Group.
+Tsai owns the Brooklyn Nets of the National Basketball Association (NBA), the New York Liberty of the Women's National Basketball Association (WNBA), the San Diego Seals of the National Lacrosse League (NLL), and has interests in several other professional sports franchises.

-Early life
+Early life and education

 Tsai was born in Taipei, Taiwan, to Paul C. Tsai (蔡中曾 (Chhòa Tiong-cheng), d.2013), a second-generation lawyer, and Ruby Tsai.
 He has three younger siblings: Eva, Vivian, and Benjamin.

-The Tsai family had escaped to Taiwan as part of the Kuomintang exodus after the communists took over control of Mainland China in 1949 during the Chinese Civil War.
+Tsai's grandfather, Ruchin Tsar, left the Chinese mainland in 1948, part of the Kuomintang exodus of millions fleeing the communists as the country's civil war ended.
+Tsar had been an adviser to the Kuomintang government of nationalist leader Chiang Kai-shek, who, in the aftermath of the war, established the Republic of China as a one-party state in Taiwan.

 At age 13, Tsai was sent to the U.S. to attend the Lawrenceville School in Lawrenceville, New Jersey, where he played both lacrosse and football (inside linebacker) and was a member of Cleve House.
-Tsai enrolled at his father's alma mater, Yale University.
+Tsai enrolled at his father's alma mater, Yale University, in fall 1982.
 He played for the Yale varsity lacrosse team for four years and has remained a supporter of the team.

-Tsai earned a B.A. in economics and East Asian studies from Yale College in 1986.
-In 1990, he earned a J.D. from Yale Law School, where he was articles editor of the Yale Law & Policy Review.
+In 1986, Tsai earned a Bachelor of Arts (B.A.) in economics and East Asian studies from Yale University.
+He then earned a Juris Doctor (J.D.) from Yale Law School, where he was articles editor of the Yale Law & Policy Review, in 1990.